-- Ensure you can drive your car outside of work hours.
+- Ensure you are permitted to drive your company car outside of work hours.
 Some companies do not allow employees to drive company cars outside of business hours or business use.
 There may be consequences of breaking this contract clause, however it will not necessarily preclude you from claiming damages if you are injured in a transport accident whilst driving the car.

 - Check with your employer about the insurance on the car.
 Ask them who they would prefer to be called if an accident occurs and what documentation you require.